codio/knowledge/source/instructors/authoring/guides/settings/opentabs.rst

 Files can be opened automatically to present students with relevant content.
 You have several options for adding files:

-- Use the **Add Tab** button to create multiple configuration lines for different scenarios
+- Use the **Add Tab** button to create multiple lines into your configuration
 - Drag and drop files from your project file tree directly onto the **Open Tabs** section
 - Drag and drop files onto the Open Tabs area in the content